POST

 Taking Your Transcriptions Further

-Once you’ve successfully transcribed your audio content, consider these next steps:
+Once you’ve successfully transcribed your media content, consider these next steps:

 1. Semantic Analysis: Extract key topics, sentiments, and entities from your transcribed text

-2. Content Indexing: Make your audio searchable by indexing the transcript content
+2. Content Indexing: Make your media searchable by indexing the transcript content

-3. Accessibility Compliance: Use transcripts to make your audio content accessible to all users
+3. Accessibility Compliance: Use transcripts to make your media content accessible to all users

 4. Translation: Convert your transcript into other languages for global reach